Address Class

 Address Creation

-• constructor: Creates an address from raw key data.
+• constructor(): Creates an address directly from raw public key bytes

 • fromString(): Parses an address from its hexadecimal string representation.